Azure Security

 Everything here requires the Premium tier.
-Private Link, tokens and scope maps, geo-replication, customer-managed keys, and content-trust workflows are all Premium-only.
+Private Link, tokens and scope maps, geo-replication, customer-managed keys, content-trust workflows, soft delete, and connected registries are all Premium-only.
 If you are on Basic or Standard, the first move is az acr update --sku Premium — the rest does not apply until you do.
+By the end you will be able to stand up a registry that an auditor signs off on and an SRE trusts at 02:00, and you will know precisely which command tells you each guarantee is real rather than merely configured.

 RG=rg-platform-acr